NVIDIA/Megatron-LM/README.md

 Megatron ([1](https://arxiv.org/pdf/1909.08053.pdf) and [2](https://arxiv.org/pdf/2104.04473.pdf)) is a large, powerful transformer developed by the Applied Deep Learning Research team at NVIDIA.
 This repository is for ongoing research on training large transformer language models at scale.
-We developed efficient, model-parallel (tensor and pipeline), and multi-node pre-training oftransformer based models such as [GPT](https://arxiv.org/abs/2005.14165), [BERT](https://arxiv.org/pdf/1810.04805.pdf), and [T5](https://arxiv.org/abs/1910.10683) using mixed precision.
+We developed efficient, model-parallel (tensor and pipeline), and multi-node pre-training of transformer based models such as [GPT](https://arxiv.org/abs/2005.14165), [BERT](https://arxiv.org/pdf/1810.04805.pdf), and [T5](https://arxiv.org/abs/1910.10683) using mixed precision.

 Below are some of the projects where we have directly used Megatron:
 * [BERT and GPT Studies Using Megatron](https://arxiv.org/pdf/1909.08053.pdf)